-This article will guide you step by step to create a minimalist Ubuntu based image for your NVIDIA Jetson nano board that best suits your project.
+This article will guide you through the process of creating a minimalist Ubuntu-based image for your NVIDIA Jetson Nano board that is tailored to your specific project needs.

 $ git clone https://github.com/pythops/jetson-nano-image $ cd jetson-nano-image

 Then create a new rootfs using the following command: